Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 #### Hardware requirements:
 The **protocol** has the following hardware requirements:

-- Sender
+- A Sender
     - e.g. a Windows PC

-- Receiver
+- A Receiver
     - Has to be able to control addressable LEDs
-    - e.g. Arduino, ESP32, ...
+    - e.g. Arduino, ESP32, Raspberry Pi, ...

-- Connection between devices
+- Connection between Sender and Receiver
     - e.g. USB, UART, Wi-Fi, Bluetooth etc.

 #### Connection Requirements:
 The ALUP has built in congestion control, but nothing else.
 Therefore, it has the following requirements for the connection:
 - in-order packet transmission
 - lossless transmission

-  - Depending on the implementation, there may also be lossy transmission, as long as only full [frames](#Frame_link) are lost, to decrease latency
+In practice, lossy protocols such as UDP might also work, but can introduce unawnted side effects when packets are dropped.

 ## Terminology